tutao/tutanota/packages/licc/README.md

 * struct definitions are generated for every language regardless if they're mentioned in that languages' generated files.
-* it's theoretically possible two separate compilations of the same source files to yield different output because field order in json objects is not defined. this was not observed yet.
+* it's theoretically possible two separate compilations of the same source files to yield different output because field order in json objects is not defined. this was not observed yet and is unlikely to become a problem.